joshbeckman/gauntlet.js/readme.md

 A wrapper and configuration tool to seamlessly handle multiple Google Analytics accounts.

-It's small enough (~2kb) to use without worry.
+It's small enough (<2kb) to use without worry.
 It can even be used just for a single GA account at a time to simply clean and modularize your code.

+## Is it any good?

+You bet.

 ## Usage